But grow in the grace and knowledge of our Lord and Savior, Jesus Christ. 2 Peter 3:18

 9th – 12th grade

-Our current adult classes are listed below.
-There is no set age range for any of our adult classes, so join a class studying a topic that interests you.
+We have several adult classes available.
+There is no set age range for any of our adult classes, so feel free to visit a class that interests you.

 What is Worship?